UplandsDynamic/simple-photo-management/README.md

   - `mkdir media` - this is the directory where the processed images will be stored.
   - `mkdir static` - this is the directory where static content will be stored (including the client code).
   - `mkdir postgres` - this is the directory where the database will be located.
+  - `mkdir -p log/gunicorn` - this is the directory where the logs will be located.

 - You may remove the `src` directory, since the source will already be installed in the Docker image.